-This apron design is based on part of The Battle of Cable Street mural (painted onto the external west wall of St George's Town Hall, Cable Street, London Borough of Tower Hamlets).
+This apron design is based on part of The Battle of Cable Street mural (painted onto the external west wall of St George's Town Hall, Cable Street).
 The mural was begun in 1976 by Dave Binnington, inspired by Mexican muralists, but he abandoned it in the face of racist vandalism.
 It was finished by Ray Walker, Desmond Rochford and Paul Butler in 1987.

 The year was 1936.
 Fascist leader Oswald Mosley wanted to march his Blackshirt thugs through the heart of East London, then home to a large number of Jewish residents.
 Despite a petition signed by 100,000 people, who saw the march as a deliberate provocation, the Home Secretary refused to ban it, deploying 7,000 members of the police force to accompany it and protect the marchers.